Gold Coast Blue Tongues: Suspension and eventual demise

 In November 2013, it was revealed the situation to find a workable home venue for the Blue Tongues had not shifted and that the team’s license would remain suspended for the 2014 season.
 The team had continued its search for a new home and progressed the proposal for building a new ice sports stadium, with a business plan and architectural designs complete.
 The new aim is for the team to get back on the ice for the 2015 season.
 Dave Emblem had reportedly joined the Mayor’s Trade Mission to China and Taiwan to continue discussions with potential investors in building a new ice sports facility on the Gold Coast.

 In 2015, the AIHL released its 2015 season game schedule, and the Gold Coast Blue Tongues did not feature.
 The Blue Tongues General Manager, Dave Emblem, had unsuccessfully continued to try and find a sponsor to build a new twin-sheet facility on the Gold Coast.
 He had also unsuccessfully taken the proposal to the local Council, who, despite some member interest, were unwilling to commit Government funding to the proposal.
 With no solution found in two years, the Gold Coast Blue Tongues’ AIHL license expired in 2015, ended the team’s involvement in top level ice hockey in Australia.
 The team then ceased operations.

-Following the demise of the Blue Tongues, the AIHL canvased the Brisbane ice hockey community to gauge if there was any interest from another ownership group for a new team in the state’s capital.
+Following the demise of the Blue Tongues, the AIHL canvassed the Brisbane ice hockey community to gauge if there was any interest from another ownership group for a new team in the state’s capital.